-You may legally reside in Finland during the processing of your application and the possible appeal process.
+You can stay legally in Finland during the processing of your application.
+If you get a negative decision and choose to appeal against it, it is legal for you to stay in Finland during the appeal process.
 If the Finnish Immigration Service does not grant you an EU residence permit, we will nonetheless consider whether we could grant you a permanent residence permit or a new extended permit.

 Right to work

-Your right work while your application is being processed depends on the grounds on which your previous residence permit was granted to you.
 If you apply for an EU residence permit after your previous residence permit has expired, you are not allowed to continue working.
-Read more about the right to work while your application for an extended residence permit is being processed.
+Read more about the right to work while an application for an extended permit is being processed.

 After you get an EU residence permit, you have an unrestricted right to work.
-Please notice that your right to work is limited to Finland.
+However, your right to work is only valid in Finland.
 As a holder of an EU residence permit, you may only work in the EU Member State that has granted the permit to you.

 New residence permit card from a service point

 If you already have an EU residence permit but your residence permit card expires, is broken or gets lost, do not apply for a new EU residence permit.
 Instead, you need a new residence permit card.
-Read the instructions for applying for a new card before you visit a service point of the Finnish Immigration Service.
+Read the instructions for applying for a new card before you book an appointment for visiting a service point of the Finnish Immigration Service.